Cohomology of rook-Brauer algebras and their subalgebras: Link states and ideals

 \begin{defn} Suppose we have a right link state of a rook-Brauer $n$-diagram.
 We can remove two defects and replace them with a non-propagating edge joining the two vertices.
 This operation is called a \emph{splice}.
 We can also remove a defect, leaving an isolated vertex.
 This operation is called a \emph{deletion}. \end{defn}

 \begin{rem} These operations continue to be valid for subsets of rook-Brauer $n$-diagrams, but sometimes with conditions.
-We do not allow the deletion of defects when considering the (walled) Brauer algebra or the Temperley-Lieb algebra as this would result in isolated vertices.
-When considering the Temperley-Lieb algebra and the Motzkin algebra, we do not allow splices that would violate the planarity condition.
+We do not allow the deletion of defects when considering the (walled) Brauer algebra or the Temperley--Lieb algebra as this would result in isolated vertices.
+When considering the Temperley--Lieb algebra and the Motzkin algebra, we do not allow splices that would violate the planarity condition.
 In the case of the walled Brauer algebra, we only allow splices that connect a defect at one of the first $r$ vertices with a defect at one of the last $s$ vertices. \end{rem}

 \begin{eg} The diagrams below show the right link state of the walled Brauer $(2+2)$-diagram from Example \ref{WB-link-eg}, together with the result of splicing the two defects.

 \end{eg}